Danny213123/test-22/blogs/ecosystems-and-partners/instinct-gpu-driver/README.md

 without repurcussion for now.
 In the future, the Instinct driver will focus exclusively on the subset of features neeeded for headless datacenter GPUs (also referred to accelerators or AI cards), i.e. GPUs without a display out.
 New and exciting futures are planned for the Instinct driver:

-- New installation options to remove permisssion complexities such as user membership in the video or render groups.
+- New installation options to remove permission complexities such as user membership in the video or render groups.
 - Future installation options may exclude packages needed to run display outputs to reduce the driver footprint.
 - A future driver release series may be maintained for security fixes for an extended period as long term stability driver.